310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 {% endbubble %}

 {% bubble Keito %}
 Don't thank me.
-I was originally a committee member, but then put that duty onto you, and you ended up fumbling about on your own from then on.
+I was originally a committee member, but then threw that duty onto you, and you ended up fumbling about on your own from then on.

 I feel a little bad about that.